simonscmap/CMAP_docs/user_guide/API_ref/pycmap_api/data_vizualization/pycmap_histogram.rst

-    :returns\:: A list of graph objects.
+    :returns: A list of graph objects.
 Below are the graph's properties and methods.

       :Properties:
         **data: dataframe**